News|Articles|June 30, 2026

 Phase 3 Trial Design

-The primary end point will be measured using the Neuropsychiatric Inventory (NPI), a validated instrument used to assess behavioral disturbances in dementia.
-Cognition and the FDA have agreed to work collaboratively on the analytical and statistical framework for applying the NPI as a novel primary endpoint in the DLB psychosis indication.
+The company proposed using the Neuropsychiatric Inventory (NPI), a validated instrument used to assess behavioral disturbances in dementia, as the primary end point.
+Cognition and the FDA have agreed to work collaboratively on the analytical and statistical framework for applying the NPI as a novel primary end point in the DLB psychosis indication.
 Further details of the end point strategy, including analytical modeling, are still under development.

 Phase 2 SHIMMER Trial

-The phase 3 program builds on the phase 2 SHIMMER trial (NCT05225415), a multicenter, double-blind, placebo-controlled study that enrolled 130 adults aged 50 to 85 years with probable mild-to-moderate DLB and Mini-Mental State Examination scores of 18 to 27.2 In the study, participants were randomized 1:1:1 to once-daily oral zervimesine 100 mg, 300 mg, or placebo for 26 weeks.
+The phase 3 program builds on the phase 2 SHIMMER trial (NCT05225415), a multicenter, double-blind, placebo-controlled study that enrolled 130 adults aged 50 to 85 years with probable mild to moderate DLB and Mini-Mental State Examination scores of 18 to 27.2 In the study, participants were randomly assigned 1:1:1 to once-daily oral zervimesine 100 mg, 300 mg, or placebo for 26 weeks.
 The primary end point was safety and tolerability, which the trial met.
-Secondary measures encompassed the NPI, the Alzheimer's Disease Cooperative Study–Activities of Daily Living (ADCS-ADL) scale, and the Unified Parkinson's Disease Rating Scale (UPDRS) Part III.
+Secondary measures encompassed the NPI, the Alzheimer’s Disease Cooperative Study–Activities of Daily Living (ADCS-ADL) scale, and the Unified Parkinson’s Disease Rating Scale Part III.

 READ MORE: Donanemab Shows Durable Amyloid Clearance and Consistent Safety in Early-Start Patients

-Presented at the 2026 AD/PD International Conference on Alzheimer’s and Parkinson’s Diseases, held March 17-21 in Copenhagen, Denmark, additional findings showed that assessments using the Cognitive Drug Research (CDR) Battery had statistically significant signals on Immediate Word Recall (P = .0279), Word Recognition (P = .0081), and Picture Recognition (P = .0148).
+Presented at the 2026 International Conference on Alzheimer’s and Parkinson’s Diseases, held March 17 to 21, 2026, in Copenhagen, Denmark, additional findings showed that assessments using the Cognitive Drug Research (CDR) battery had statistically significant signals on immediate word recall (P = .0279), word recognition (P = .0081), and picture recognition (P = .0148).
 On the ADCS-ADL, results showed that zervimesine demonstrated 52% preservation of daily functioning relative to placebo (P = .0503).

-A more recent post hoc analysis specifically focused on hallucinations and delusions reported an 89% slowing in progression of those symptoms with zervimesine versus placebo.
+A more recent post hoc analysis specifically focused on hallucinations and delusions reported an 89% slowing in progression of those symptoms with zervimesine vs placebo.
 The company also noted that treatment-related adverse events were predominantly mild or moderate in severity.
-Cognition Therapeutics noted that it plans to present these results at the 2026 Alzheimer's Association International Conference (AAIC), held July 12-15, in London, United Kingdom.1
+Cognition Therapeutics noted that it plans to present these results at the 2026 Alzheimer's Association International Conference (AAIC), scheduled July 12 to 15, 2026, in London, England.1

 “Working with the FDA, we intend to find a path forward for a patient population that has waited too long,” Lisa Ricciardi, president and CEO, said in a statement.1 “Our ultimate goal is to provide patients and their families with a durable treatment option for DLB psychosis that actually slows the progression of hallucinations and delusions.”